The resources on this page have been recommended for Mission families by MPSD Student Services and Siwal Si’wes Indigenous Education Department:

 Expert tips through engaging videos and prompts for students to develop safe habits online.
 Designed for Gr.
 6+

-- Free downloads, information for coping with Covid-19, anxiety plans for both teens and adults and coping strategies for stress/anxiety.
+- Free downloads, anxiety plans for both teens and adults and coping strategies for stress/anxiety.

 - Try the Mindshift App, recommended by Anxiety Canada, to help you learn to relax and be mindful, develop more effective ways of thinking, and use active steps to take charge of your anxiety.
 Get the tools to tackle: Worry, Panic, Perfectionism, Social Anxiety, Phobias